afpineda/OpenSourceSimWheelESP32/doc/firmware/HID_notes.md

 Zero will be read if there is no user interface.
 When sending telemetry data (output reports), the host computer should adapt its data rate to this display rate.

+### Pixel count fields

+The number of RGB pixels available for pixel control (see report ID 30).
+There are three groups of pixels.
+Zero means that pixel control is not available in that group.

 ## Data format of report ID 3 (wheel configuration)